wp-plugins/wordpress-bootstrap-css/readme.txt

 = 2.1.0.1 =
 * FIX: RSS Feed Widget urls
+* ADDED: btn-block to the shortcode help for buttons.

 = 2.1.0.0 =
 * UPDATED: Twitter Bootstrap library to latest release of 2.1.0